wds4/tribal-tapestry/essays/bookJustification/prologue/README.md

 You are going to see a lot of talk about *toxicity* and *objective reality* in this book.
 In these pages, you will witness the Champion of the Enlightenment, Da Vinci and the Champion of Postmodernism, Derrida, clash like knights of a medieval kingdom.
 Perhaps you follow Ayn Rand, and like a good objectivist, you believe in objective reality.
 Real is real.
 A equals A.

 But ... perhaps that view is not satisfying to you.
-What if I'm not sure that I believe in objective reality?
+What if you're not sure that you believe in objective reality?
 What if you take a slighlty different view that reality, the laws of physics are what the Bible means by the Word of God?
-What if agree with Elon Musk, that there is a good chance we are living in a simulation?
-What if I wonder whether we might be living in the dream of a butterfly?
+What if you agree with Elon Musk, that there is a good chance we are living in a simulation?
+What if you wonder whether we might be living within the dream of a butterfly?

 We do not answer those questions.
 And we do not require you to commit to any one of those views over the others.